Skip to main content

 • accountID is your Platform account ID.

-• containerID is an ID for the specific runtime container that is being configured.
+• containerID is an ID for the specific runtime container being configured.

 Java